 Having a pool in your backyard is in itself a luxury, but it also entails a little bit of responsibility.
 Pools, like other forms of investments, need some kind of maintenance.
-But are you maintaining your pool the right way?
-Check out these 5 pool maintenance mistakes pool owners make.
+You may be saving money, for instance, from using a pool solar blanket, but are you maintaining your pool the right way to avoid expenses due to negligence?

 - Not maintaining the proper pool water level.